 Make sure your budget accounts for those higher monthly costs in addition to your other financial goals and obligations — as well as how those costs may change the value you can recoup if you decide to move in a few years.
 If the numbers don’t align, take time to reconsider whether purchasing is really the right choice for you right now.

 And remember, the down payment isn’t the only thing you’ll need to pay up front.
 Consider closing costs such as fees, insurance, and taxes, as well as other loan origination costs.

 “Even things like moving and furnishing a new place, any initial repairs, or renovations,” Mahoney says.
 “That should be factored into the initial financial math as much as the down payment and the closing costs.”

 Saving for Your Down Payment

 If you already own a home and you’re selling it to purchase something new, the easiest and most common solution is to use the proceeds from that sale to fund your down payment.
-You can increase your down payment by adding more savings, but a big benefit of building equity in your current home is to use that to help finance your next home.

 You’ll likely be saving for several years toward your first down payment, especially if you’re trying to meet other financial goals and obligations simultaneously.